Timon of Athens: Performance history

 Performance history in Shakespeare's lifetime is unknown, though the same is also true of his more highly regarded plays such as Antony and Cleopatra and Coriolanus, which most scholars believe were written in the same period.
 The earliest known performance of the straight Shakespearean text was at Smock Alley Theatre in Dublin in 1761.

 The earliest-known production of a predominantly Shakespearean version of the play in the United Kingdom was at Sadler's Wells in 1851.
+James Earl Jones played the title character in a 1980 staging at the Yale Repertory Theater.
+The production also featured Yale School of Drama students Jane Kaczmarek, Reg E. Cathey, Kristine Nielsen, and David Alan Grier.
+When asked whether the role of Timon was tough, he responded "I can't think of it that way.
+It may be impossible, but it's not tough."
+Jones conditioned his participation in Timon on artistic director Lloyd Richards allowing him to also lead the American premiere of Athol Fugard's A Lesson from Aloes.

 It has played once on Broadway, at the Lyceum Theatre in 1993, with Brian Bedford in the title role.
 This was a production of The Public Theater, which revived the play in February 2011 with Richard Thomas in the lead role, citing it as a play for the Great Recession.
 The Chicago Shakespeare Theater first staged the play in 1997.
 It was the company's first modern-dress production.
 In April 2012, C.S.T. again staged the play with the Scottish actor Ian McDiarmid playing Timon.
 The play was given a new ending by director Barbara Gaines.